armanunix/Fairness_Practices_Robustness_Testing/README.md

 [Adult_Analysis](https://github.com/armanunix/Fairness_Practices_Robustness_Testing/tree/main/Adult_Analysis): Keeps the results of the causal discovery, probablistic programming, and the RQ1-4 experiments for the Adult dataset.

 [Bank_Analysis](https://github.com/armanunix/Fairness_Practices_Robustness_Testing/tree/main/Bank_Analysis): Keeps the results of the causal discovery, probablistic programming, and the RQ1-4 experiments for the Bank dataset.

+[Compas_Analysis](https://github.com/armanunix/Fairness_Practices_Robustness_Testing/tree/main/Compas_Analysis): Keeps the results of the causal discovery, probablistic programming, and the RQ1-4 experiments for the Compas dataset.

+[Heart_Analysis](https://github.com/armanunix/Fairness_Practices_Robustness_Testing/tree/main/Hear_Analysis): Keeps the results of the causal discovery, probablistic programming, and the RQ1-4 experiments for the Heart dataset.

+[Law_Analysis](https://github.com/armanunix/Fairness_Practices_Robustness_Testing/tree/main/Law_Analysis): Keeps the results of the causal discovery, probablistic programming, and the RQ1-4 experiments for the Law dataset.

+[Student_Analysis](https://github.com/armanunix/Fairness_Practices_Robustness_Testing/tree/main/Student_Analysis): Keeps the results of the causal discovery, probablistic programming, and the RQ1-4 experiments for the Students dataset.
 # Requirments
 Python Requirments: